 Recognize the advantages and disadvantages of various prosthetic materials.

 Consider restorative options that facilitate management of prosthetic complications.

 About the Author

-Michael C. Verber, DM, CEO & President, Verber Dental Group, Camp Hill, PennsylvaniaDownload FREE eBook now!
+Michael C. Verber, DMD, CEO & President, Verber Dental Group, Camp Hill, PennsylvaniaDownload FREE eBook now!